kushaldas/rst/docs/user/install.rst

 Installation
 ============

-This part of the documentation covers the installation of Retask.
+This part of the documentation covers the installation of rst.
 The first step to using any software package is getting it properly installed.